samdark/sack/README.md

 [![static analysis](https://github.com/samdark/sack/workflows/static%20analysis/badge.svg)](https://github.com/samdark/sack/actions?query=workflow%3A%22static+analysis%22)
 [![type-coverage](https://shepherd.dev/github/samdark/sack/coverage.svg)](https://shepherd.dev/github/samdark/sack)

-This package provides implements "0-1 Knapsack Problem" algorithm i.e. allows to find the best way to fill a knapsack of a specified volume with items of a certain volume and value.
+This package implements "0-1 Knapsack Problem" algorithm i.e. allows to find the best way to fill a knapsack of a specified volume with items of a certain volume and value.

 It could be applied to: